alwyn-t/Retro-Graphics-and-Games-on-De1-SoC-FPGA/README.md

 ### SVGA Controller
 Rather than the typical VGA standard, I implemented 800 x 600 60Hz SVGA standard with a custom adapter.
 The main difference is it requires a 40MHz clock (achieved with a PLL) and unique timings.
 Additional information can be found on the [SVGA Protocol Page](SVGA%20Protocol.md).
 ### SDRAM Controller
 This controller is responsible for read and writing to the SDRAM.
 I had lots of troubles but it ended up being the clock of the SDRAM needed to be shifted to ensure all data/signal lines were stable before the SDRAM reads them.
 My implementation runs the SDRAM chip at the max clock rate of 200MHz.
+Additional information can be found on the [SDRAM Protocol Page](SDRAM%20Protocol.md).
 ### FIFO Controller
 The FIFO controller works in conjunction with the SDRAM controller and acts like a smaller buffer.
 Because the SDRAM takes a few cycles to read or write, I needed to pre-read data before it was needed by my display module.
 I ended up with a cool module which has two cursors, one is reading out of the FIFO buffer and one is writing into the buffer with data from the SDRAM.
 The cursor writing continuously tries to read from the SDRAM and writes in as long as the reading cursor is ahead.
 While the reading cursor takes from the buffer whenever the display module needs it.
 This ends up causing two different clocks to work on the same register memory space without conflict.
 Additionally, I modified the pong and dino video controllers to only send pixels that need to be updated.
 This requires storing the last position of the entities that are moving but ensures that whenever an entity moves, the new position can be drawn and the old position can be erased.
+Additional information can be found on the [Video Buffering and FIFO Page](Video%20Buffering%20and%20FIFO.md).

 ## High-Level Block Diagram
 ```mermaid